Touchpoint: Communicative elements

 Communicative elements focus on a promotional message, informative message and advertisement (Stein, & Ramaseshan, 2016).
 These messages are often used as a one-way communication channel from the business to the customer, it can include both promotional and informative information (Stein, & Ramaseshan, 2016).
 It can be received in the forms of: email flyers, messages via texts, advertising on the television or radio, physical flyers and telephone calls (Stein, & Ramaseshan, 2016).
 You can measure how affective these campaigns are through Integrated Marketing Communications (IMC) which measures the brands market performance as well as the businesses financial performance as a result of communicative elements to see how it haw aided the business (Luxton, Reid, & Mavondo, 2015).

-Communicating and building customer awareness and knowledge of a product or service is often centred on brand communication.
+Communicating and building customer awareness and knowledge of a product or service is often centered on brand communication.
 Brand communication and the way customers connect with a brand are now in fundamentally new and changing ways, often through social media channels that are beyond businesses control.
 The communication of brands can be defined as the interactions and exposures that customers can have with the brand called touchpoints.
 Brand touchpoints include deliberate communications generated by the business but also interactions the customer have with the brand throughout their everyday life.

-According to Fripp, G. (2013) the brand touchpoints for service-based businesses, who may only distribute their products and services through their staff or a call centre, are their contact staff themselves.
+According to Fripp, G. (2013) the brand touchpoints for service-based businesses, who may only distribute their products and services through their staff or a call center, are their contact staff themselves.
 For businesses with their own retail/service outlets, the facilities of the store are the brand touchpoint facilitating multiple touchpoints such as, signage, environment, aesthetics, atmosphere and interaction with staff and product.
 These brand touchpoints able to be generated deliberately by the business.
 Non-brand communications are brand touchpoints are often not able to be generated by the business but are created through customer interactions with the brand through social media, blogs, video/TV media and individual customer reviews and communication.
 Non-brand touchpoints can also include observations, seeing the brand used by others or prior use of the brand, word-of-mouth, research online and product placement.